 And then, install it using command:

-In case if it is not available on default repositories, you can compile and install it using Linuxbrew.
+Just in case if Cmus is not available on the default repositories, you can compile and install it using Linuxbrew.
 To install Linuxbrew on your Linux system, refer the following guide.

 After installing Linuxbrew, run the following command to install cmus.